Cura : Care Beyond Boundaries Logo

 • Bring a small notebook or use phone notes to track medicines and questions

-• Download translation or navigation apps that work offline if you will not always have internet
+• Download translation or navigation apps that work offline if internet access may be limited

-Keep all medicines in original packaging with labels that show your name and dose.
+Keep all medicines in their original packaging with labels that show your name and dose.
 Place them in your hand luggage along with a simple list of what each medicine is for.
-If you use medical devices such as a CPAP machine or glucose monitor ask your airline about any special rules.
+If you use medical devices such as a CPAP machine or glucose monitor, ask your airline about any special rules before travel.

 • Distance from the clinic and how you will travel to appointments